 Business and political science majors have gone on to pursue many different vocations, including:

 - State or federal government

-- Earn an MBA, MPA, or other master’s level public affairs degree
+- Graduate study toward an MBA, MPA, or other master’s level public affairs degree

 What skills will I develop?